mahmudbera/CourseManagementSystemWebApi/README.md

 ## Introduction

-The Course Management System is a web application developed using ASP.Net Core MVC.
+The Course Management System is a web application developed using **ASP.Net Core MVC**.
 This project aims to provide basic CRUD operations and their representation on the front end for a basic level course management system.

 ## Technical Features